Gilchrist Farm Summer Camp 2019

 $275 per week and a once per summer, per camper $50 registration fee (registration is per camper, not per week).
+Choose one week, two weeks or all five!
 Camp hours are 8AM-2PM with extended care available daily until 6PM (extended day is $25/day, or $100 week additional).
 Camp is designed for ages 5-14.
 Campers are grouped by age in smaller groups with individual counselors.
 Counselor in Training group for 12-14 year olds includes a leadership component, more advanced riding program and activities geared for older kids!

 Gilchrist Farm Summer Farm Camp Includes: